Large Scale Time-Series Representation Learning via Simultaneous Low and High Frequency Feature Bootstrapping: Related Works

 \subsection{Representation learning}

-In 2014 \cite{RL} proposed that a good representation is one that disentangles the underlying factors of variation and construct a space that is discriminative for downstream tasks.
-It is based on idea of better network convergence by adding (unsupervised) pre-trained vectors that encode the mutual information between the input features.
-Recently this work impacted various domains like Computer vision, NLP, Speech, Time-Series.
+Bengio et al.~\cite{RL} reported that a good representation is one that disentangles the underlying factors of variation and constructs a space that is discriminative for downstream tasks.
+It is based on the idea of better network convergence by adding (unsupervised) pre-trained vectors that encode mutual information from the multiple interacting underlying features.
+This work led various approaches in domains like Computer vision, Natural language processing (NLP), Speech, and Time-Series ~\cite{kingma2013auto,ashfahani2020devdan,miotto2016deep,deng2013recent,shewalkar2019performance,yan2021zeronas,li2022video}.
+With the recent advances in deep learning; researchers can now capture the semantics of time series data from the healthcare domain.
+Med2Vec~\cite{choi2016multi} and Wave2Vec~\cite{yuan2019wave2vec} are two popular approaches that capture the interpretable representations from the healthcare data with a temporal aspect.
+Inspired by word embeddings, Med2Vec treats medical codes (medication, diagnosis) as discrete words.
+It learns representations for concise medical codes by leveraging skip-gram embeddings~\cite{mikolov2013distributed} along with longitudinal representations of patient visits.
+Wave2Vec, on the other hand, focuses on continuous waveform biosignals (ECG, EMG).
+The authors used a fixed-size sliding window to segment the waveform into fragments and preprocess it using wavelet transform before training a unified model.
+The model learns temporal relationships between signal fragments.